marc0f/UDACITY_DSND_5-Investment_and_Trading_Capstone_Project/report/REPORT.md

 #### Dashboard

-The developed dashboard displays the expected returns (predictions) a head of 1, 7, 14, and 28 days for each symbol.
-Also a visualization of the past data and the predictions is provided in graphs.
+The developed dashboard displays the expected returns (predictions) for the time horizons of 1, 7, 14, and 28 days for each symbol.
+A visualization of the past data and the predictions is also provided in graphs.

 ![Dashboard](imgs/dashboard_1.png)

-The dashboard utilizes the models pre-trained and stored in a dedicated folder.
-Instructions to create the models and make them available for the dashboard are reported in the README file in the repository.
+The dashboard utilizes the models trained and stored in a dedicated folder.
+Instructions to create the models and make them available for the dashboard are reported in the README in the repository.